Self proclaimed dark writer, mad scientist, anime fanboy, and gaming enthusiast. Witness the latest creation from my lab, and enjoy ^_^.

 With some Spells, the advantage it gives its caster are obvious; others add more subtle influences to the game, and then some only boost certain archetypes.
 Whatever your taste of Spell, the following list, set in no particular order, highlights the game’s best cards cast in light blue.

-Card #1 is #1, now and for as long as it’s off the ban list.
+Card #1 is number 1, now and for as long as it’s off the ban list.
 What’s not to love about instantly destroying all your opponent’s monsters, despite their battle positions?
-Even if your opponent is running the, "That tickled, sir, I want some more,” Pendulum mechanic, destroying all their monsters with Thor’s might still opens the gateway for some direct lifepoint damage, making this card, if conserved mid to late game, a game ender.
+Even if your opponent is running the "That tickled, sir, I want some more,” Pendulum mechanic, destroying all their monsters with Thor’s might still opens the gateway for some direct lifepoint damage, making this card, if conserved mid to late game, a game ender.
 While it’s loose, fear the Raigeki.

 Interrupted Kaiju Slumber

 Welcome to the TCG side of the dueling world, my friend, where the Kozmos attack loop you infinitely and your monsters’ immortality effects don’t mean squat before giant Japanese monsters.
 This card deals with the latter rather the former, and provides more support for Godzilla’s roommates than Dr. Doom backed by Darth Vader.